boyangwang/game-of-life-ts/replit.md

 - `tsconfig.json` - TypeScript configuration

 ## How It Works
-1. Initializes a 600x600 grid with a rectangular block of live cells
+1. Application starts in paused mode with a default rectangular pattern
+2. Users can click/drag on the canvas to create custom cell patterns
+3. Click "Play" to start the simulation (saves pattern as initial state)
-2. Applies Conway's Game of Life rules each iteration:
+4. Conway's Game of Life rules apply each iteration:
    - Cell with 2 neighbors: stays in current state
    - Cell with 3 neighbors: becomes/stays alive
    - Otherwise: dies/stays dead
-3. Updates the canvas visualization with color mutations
+5. Canvas visualization updates with color mutations over time
-4. Displays iteration count and live cell count
+6. "Step" button advances one iteration while paused
+7. "Restart" button returns to the saved initial pattern
+8. Speed slider controls animation delay (50ms-2000ms)

 ## Development
 - Run: `npm run dev` (starts dev server on port 5000)